 There have been class action lawsuits against Ford, Volkswagen, and General Motors for fires caused due to electrical defects for years.
 Car fires are not a new thing.
 The public is only concerned about the batteries causing fires because the technology is new and unknown.
 Once we get used to all the new components and are assured of their safety, there won’t be this distinction between fires occurring in electric vehicles and fires occurring in gas powered vehicles.
 The NHTSA does acknowledge that fire risk increases with vehicle age across the board.

 Whether your vehicle is six months old, six years old, or six decades old, it’s important to regularly check the NHTSA website for recalls and defects to keep yourself and your family safe.
 They work tirelessly to bring us up-to-date data and information that can save lives.
 On November 24, 2015, the NHTSA reported that traffic fatalities decreased slightly in 2014, but projections based on the first six months of 2015 show an increase.
 Be vigilant out there.

 If you are injured in crash or feel you have a potential personal injury case?
-Contact the Law Offices of Alan M. Laskin in Sacramento California today.
+Contact Laskin Balma Attorneys at Law in Sacramento California today.